craftcms/phpstan/README.md

 # PHPStan config for Craft CMS

-This package provides a base [PHPStan](https://github.com/phpstan/phpstan) configuration for Craft CMS projects.
+This package provides a base [PHPStan](https://github.com/phpstan/phpstan) configuration for Craft CMS plugins and projects.

 To install, run the following commands: